godotengine/godot-docs/classes/class_tween.rst

-Example: creating an object that moves back and forth and jumps every few seconds.
+\ **Example:** Creating an object that moves back and forth and jumps every few seconds:

 .. tabs::